 Presently, to deliver applications, all of the required computing is performed in centralized regional or cloud data centers and then data is transmitted back, via high-bandwidth connections, to end users.
 Alternatively, edge data centers offer a decentralized solution, while being physically smaller and consuming less power than regional and cloud data centers.

-Edge Data Center vs Regional Data Center
+Edge vs Regional Data Center

 Edge data centers are located closer to where data is being generated and/or used, such as only 10 to 50 miles away from the end user.
 In contrast, regional data centers are located in larger urban areas and service a more sizable geographic region, meaning that they are often located 100 to 200+ miles away from the end user.
-Therefore, edge data centers are better suited to serving applications with low-latency requirements, while regional data centers can handle less performance-sensitive functions such as storage and analysis.
+Therefore, edge facilities are better suited to serving applications with low-latency requirements, while regional data centers can handle less performance-sensitive functions such as storage and analysis.

 Edge Data Center vs Cloud